Bruno Fernandes: 2023–present: Club captaincy, FA Cup win, and assist record

 On 29 September, Fernandes was sent off for a high challenge on James Maddison in United's 3–0 loss to Tottenham Hotspur at Old Trafford.
-However, on 1 October, the red card was overturned by The Football Association, following a successful claim of wrongful dismissal by the referee.
+However, the red card was overturned by The Football Association, following a successful claim of wrongful dismissal by the referee.
 On 3 October, he was sent off for the second time in five days when he received two yellow cards in a 3–3 draw with Porto in the UEFA Europa League.
-This made him the first Manchester United player to be sent off in consecutive matches since Eric Cantona in March 1994.
+This made him the first United player to be sent off in consecutive matches since Eric Cantona in March 1994.
 He made his 250th appearance for the club on 11 November, scoring the opening goal and assisting Alejandro Garnacho in a 3–0 win against Leicester City.
-In the 2–0 loss to Wolverhampton on 26 December, Fernandes received his third red card this season.
-At the same time, he became the first Manchester United player to receive 3 red cards in a season in the past 16 years, since Nemanja Vidic in the 2008–09 season.
+In the 2–0 loss to Wolverhampton on 26 December, Fernandes received his third red card this season, becoming the first United player to receive three red cards in a season since Nemanja Vidić in the 2008–09 season.
 On 13 March 2025, Fernandes scored a hat-trick against Real Sociedad in a 4–1 second leg of the round of 16 in the UEFA Europa League, with a final score line of 5–2 across the two-legged tie.
 His performances in March, with two goals and two assists, including a 'sensational' direct free-kick against Arsenal earned Fernandes his fifth Premier League Player of the Month award.
 On 20 June, it was announced that Fernandes was one of six nominees for the PFA Players' Player of the Year.